Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

-Figure \ref{fig1}e shows the calculated strengths of the self-Kerr nonlinearity $\alpha$ and Pockels nonlinearity $\beta $ for the parameters of our sample.
-Notably, $\alpha$ vanishes at certain flux bias conditions $\Phi = \{ \Phi_{\alpha=0}, \Phi_0 - \Phi_{\alpha=0} \}\! \mod \Phi_0$ (vertical dashed lines in Figs.~1e-g).
-The second term of the interaction $\hat{V}_\mathrm{eff}$ has the form of the canonical radiation pressure interaction proportional to $\beta$.
+Figure \ref{fig1}f shows the calculated strengths of the self-Kerr nonlinearity $\alpha$ and Pockels nonlinearity $\beta $ for the parameters of our sample.
+Notably, $\alpha$ vanishes at certain flux bias conditions $\Phi = \{ \Phi_{\alpha=0}, \Phi_0 - \Phi_{\alpha=0} \}\! \mod \Phi_0$ (vertical dashed lines in Figs.~1f--h), while $\beta$ remains finite at the conditions.
 In canonical optomechanical systems, the resonance frequency of the optical (or electrical) resonator is directly affected by the displacement of the mechanical oscillator.
 Here, in contrast, the resonance frequency of the MW resonator is modulated by the current excited by the mechanical oscillations through the piezoelectric effect, resulting in the Pockels nonlinearity and the synthetic optomechanical coupling.
-Figure \ref{fig1}f shows the calculated strength $g_0$ of this artificial radiation pressure interaction.
-It is of importance that $g_0$ takes a large value at the flux bias where $\alpha$ vanishes.
+Figure \ref{fig1}g shows the calculated strength $g_0$ of the artificial radiation pressure interaction.
+It is of importance that $g_0$ takes a large value at the flux bias condition where $\alpha$ vanishes.

-Figure \ref{fig3} shows the experimentally determined nonlinearities as a function of the flux bias.
-We measure the shift of the MW resonator frequency normalized by the probe photon number as a function of the flux bias.
+Figure \ref{fig2}a shows the experimentally-determined self-Kerr nonlinearity $\alpha$ as a function of the flux bias.
+For that, we measure the shift of the MW resonator frequency per average intra-resonator probe photon number as a function of the flux bias.
 The observed self-Kerr nonlinearity changes its sign near $\Phi = \pm 0.5 \Phi_0$, as expected.
-In the inset of Fig.~\ref{fig3}a, the self-Kerr nonlinearity vanishes at $\Phi _{\alpha =0} \equiv 0.445\Phi _0$.
-The relatively large scattering of the experimental data points are presumably due to the uncertainty in the determination of the probe photon number in the resonator because of the strongly flux-dependent MW resonator loss rates (See Fig.~S1 in the Supplementary Information~\cite{supple}).
+The relatively large scattering of the experimental data points are presumably due to the uncertainty in the determination of the probe photon number in the resonator because of the strongly flux-dependent loss rates of the MW resonator (See Supplementary Figure 1 in the Supplementary Note 1~\cite{supple}).
+As shown in the inset, $\alpha$ vanishes at $\Phi _{\alpha =0} \equiv 0.445\Phi _0$.
+At this bias point, the MW resonator frequency is $\omega_\mathrm{m}/2\pi = 3.85$~GHz~(Fig.~1h), largely detuned from the SAW resonator frequency $\omega_\mathrm{s}/2\pi = 785.25$~MHz.

 To evaluate the strength of Pockels nonlinearity $\beta$, we perform a phonon-to-photon conversion experiment from the SAW resonator to the MW resonator.
-Following the standard optomechanics approach, we linearize the radiation pressure interaction under the red-sideband drive at frequency $\omega _\mathrm{d}$.
-Then the total Hamiltonian at $\Phi = \Phi_{\alpha=0}$ becomes
+We irradiate the MW resonator with the red-sideband drive at frequency $\omega _\mathrm{d}\sim \omega _\mathrm{m}-\omega _\mathrm{s}$.
+Under the rotating wave approximation in the resolved-sideband limit , i.e., $\kappa \ll \omega_\mathrm{s}$, where $\kappa$ is the total decay of the MW resonator, the Hamiltonian becomes,